This post may contain paid links. See more info on my privacy page.

 Instructions

 - In a bowl, mix together the Mexican crema dressing ingredients.
-Combine ⅓ cup sour cream, ⅓ cup mayonnaise, 1 peeled and crushed garlic clove (or 1 tsp. garlic paste), lime zest from 1 lime, ½ teaspoon chili powder, ½ teaspoon paprika, and ⅛ cup chopped cilantro (about half of your ¼ cup).
+Combine ⅓ cup sour cream, ⅓ cup mayonnaise, 1 peeled and crushed garlic clove (or 1 teaspoon garlic paste), lime zest from 1 lime, ½ teaspoon chili powder, ½ teaspoon paprika, and ⅛ cup chopped cilantro (about half of your ¼ cup).

 - Grill 4 sweet corn without the husks on a grill, over high heat.
 Turn regularly for about 10 minutes until they begin to char.